UppASD/UppASD/README.md

 source activate ASD_GUI_env
 ```
 This will generate a conda environment named `ASD_GUI_env` which can be activated or deactivated to run the GUI.

+_Note: The anaconda approach might not work untill the conda repositories update `pyqt` to support `Qt6`._

 ---
 (C) 2008-2022 [UppASD group][2]